jopakka/awas-project/README.md

 Check the box and enter new user credentials.
 Click register.
 You have now created an admin account.

+Another way to bypass client side controls is to edit your cookies.
+In the cookies, there is a "admin" cookie with a default value of "false".
+By editing the value as "true", you now have admin privileges (which is just to delete product postings).
+You can also change your userId to someone else, and create and delete product postings of that user.
+You just need to refresh the page once the cookies are edited.

 ### Code injections
 First, log in as any user (register first if you have not created an account yet)